rsyslog/rsyslog/source/rainerscript/expressions.rst

 so that you can pick whichever you like best.
 So inquality of a and b should be tested as "a <> b".
 The "not" operator should be reserved to cases where it actually is needed to form a complex boolean expression.
-In those cases, parenthesis are highly recommended.
+In those cases, parentheses are highly recommended.